 Belize electing new government amid rising coronavirus cases

-PUNTA GORDA, Belize (AP) — Belizeans elect a new government Wednesday amid concerns over a stagnant economy and rising coronavirus infections, with the ruling party seeking an unprecedented fourth successive term in office.
+PUNTA GORDA, Belize (AP) — Belizeans voted for a new government Wednesday amid concerns over a stagnant economy and rising coronavirus infections, with the ruling party seeking an unprecedented fourth successive term in office.

+Polls closed Wednesday evening and vote counting was expected to begin immediately with results expected by midnight local time.
+Barring any extenuating circumstances, the new prime minister should be sworn in by midday Thursday.

 The incumbent United Democratic Party is led by Patrick Faber as its prime ministerial candidate following the retirement from electoral politics of longtime Prime Minister Dean Barrow.